 One of many diagnostic studies available at Cookeville Regional for heart patients, cardiac catheterization allows your cardiologist to see how your arteries function.
 X-ray technology is utilized in this highly effective procedure.

 Often referred to as “balloon surgery,” angioplasty is an invasive method of widening blocked arteries.
 To open or unclog a narrowed coronary artery, a “balloon”-tipped catheter is inflated to increase the opening and improve blood flow.
 In some cases, a wire mesh stent is also used to reinforce the vessel.

-For hearts that require extensive care, cardiovascular surgery or "open-heart" surgery is available, including off pump coronary artery bypass surgery (beating heart surgery).
+For hearts that require extensive care, cardiovascular surgery or “open-heart” surgery is available, including off pump coronary artery bypass surgery (beating heart surgery).
 Valve repair and replacement surgery is also performed, as well as robotic/minimally invasive heart surgery.
-Two new, complete open-heart surgery suites are fully equipped with the latest technology available.
+Our open-heart surgery suites are fully equipped with the latest technology available.

 Cookeville Regional offers cardiac mapping, cardioversion, radio frequency catheter ablation, cryoablation, ICD implantation, pacemaker insertion, defibrillator threshold testing and transesophageal echocardiogram to treat heart arrhythmias such as atrial fibrillation and other rhythm disturbances.